birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 Two more of the creatures from below guard the elevator (Room 5,) and Marvus can't talk the group through this time.
 That's okay, because he's even better at pole-arming than he is at talking.
 Turns out the creatures can spit a line of bone-projectiles out of fleshy tubes above thier heads, and can vomit up near-invisible skeletal henchmen.
 A fun time was had by all.

-After the battle, an secret door is found, leading to a secret supply room (Area 7.)
+After the battle, a secret door is found, leading to a secret supply room (Area 7.)

 What treasures might lie within?
 Find out next time!

 ## Foes Vanquished

 * 3 Eldish Warriors

 * 1 Eldish Psychonaut Tech

 * 2 Bonegrinders

 * 3 Specters

 ## Goals Achieved

 * Learn to pilot the bubble car (Ovek)

 * Slay an Eld with his sword (Flynn)

 ## Loot Obtained